-The Built Form Standards provides further direction in the Urban Design Policies set out in the Official Plan, the Lakeview Local Area Plan and other City initiatives and strategies that support land use decisions within the City.
+The Built From Standards provide further direction in the Urban Design Policies set out in the Official Plan, the Lakeview Local Area Plan in addition to other City initiatives that support land use decisions and other strategies within the City.

 The Standards set out detailed requirements to achieve a high quality built form in Lakeview that interfaces with the public realm in a seamless fashion.
-The Built Form Standards has been developed to communicate the design expectations, in advance of an application being filed, related to the quality and outcome of development.
+The Built Form Standards have been developed to communicate the design expectations, in advance of an application being filed, related to the quality and outcome of development.

-The Standards, in addition to the dimensions indicated, are to be addressed and achieved by development proponents through the planning application process.
+The standards, in addition to the dimensions indicated, are to be addressed and achieved by development proponents through the planning application process.
 Depending on the context or site size, exceptions to the Standards may be considered at the discretion of the City, in whole or part, when there are extenuating circumstances and/or where proposals are able to demonstrate urban design excellence.

-It should be noted that the Standards may be amended, modified or updated on an as need basis to provide clarity on the intent of the Lakeview Local Area Plan, provisions of the Zoning By-law including the outcome of other studies or initiatives that impact the Lakeview area.
+It should be noted that the standards may be amended, modified or updated on an as need basis to provide clarity on the intent of the Lakeview Local Area plan, provisions of the zoning by-law including the outcome of other studies or initiatives that impact the Lakeview area.